pkg-tool/vibro/docs/src/debugger.md

 # Debugger (Beta)

-Zed uses the Debug Adapter Protocol (DAP) to provide debugging functionality across multiple programming languages.
+Vector uses the Debug Adapter Protocol (DAP) to provide debugging functionality across multiple programming languages.
 DAP is a standardized protocol that defines how debuggers, editors, and IDEs communicate with each other.
-It allows Zed to support various debuggers without needing to implement language-specific debugging logic.
+It allows Vector to support various debuggers without needing to implement language-specific debugging logic.
 This protocol enables features like setting breakpoints, stepping through code, inspecting variables, and more, in a consistent manner across different programming languages and runtime environments.

 ## Supported Debug Adapters

-Zed supports a variety of debug adapters for different programming languages:
+Vector supports a variety of debug adapters for different programming languages:

 - JavaScript (node): Enables debugging of Node.js applications, including setting breakpoints, stepping through code, and inspecting variables in JavaScript.